Phexs/TaskList/README.md

 # TaskList
-A simple Task list app to help understand the fundamentals of JavaScript, it adds a list, stores in in the browser and deletes them.
+A simple Task list app to help understand the fundamentals of JavaScript, it adds a list, stores it in the browser and deletes them.

 project requirements and dependancies